You need a safe space to explore the realities of adoption for you. A place you can ask your questions

 and get the whole story from someone you trust.

-Tons of information, plus pages after page of families wanting to adopt, can be overwhelming.
-The last thing you need right now is a long list of things to read and paperwork to complete.
-Choosing a family to adopt your child shouldn’t feel like online shopping (Especially if it won’t get you any closer to understanding how adoption works).
+Tons of information on a website plus page after page of families hoping to adopt can be overwhelming.
+The last thing you need right now is a long list of things to read and a stack of paperwork to complete before getting your questions answered.

 Before starting down the adoption path, you first need to understand what happens in the adoption process and have a chance to ask your questions.

 Choosing a family to adopt your child is an important part of an adoption but the process shouldn't be rushed and shouldn't feel like online shopping.

 DON'T MAKE A DECISION UNTIL YOU FULLY UNDERSTAND THE PROCESS.